-The images for some websites are absolutely crucial.
-Here is an example of a website we have created that would not look half as good as it does without the work of the professional photographer they hired to reflect them.
-Consult with your web designer to get their professional opinion on the need for these.
+Images for your websites will be crucial.
+Here is an example of a website we have created that would not look half as good as it does without the work of a professional photographer.
+Consult with your web designer to get their professional opinion on these.
 You can see this website for an example when professional photography wasn’t necessary (another of our creations).

 List what purposes the technology of the website will serve.
-For example, for this website we had to create a searchable map that contained the schools around Birmingham.
-Other examples are shopping carts, blog pages, forums and galleries.
+For example, for this website we had to create a searchable map that contained schools around Birmingham.
+Other examples might be shopping carts, blog pages, forums and galleries.

 - Technical requirements

 Going slightly deep into the technical requirements, it’s helpful to list who will be hosting the website, who is responsible for maintenance and who needs access.
-If you’re unsure, talk them through with the web designer and they should advise on the best setup.
+If you’re unsure, talk this through with the web designer and they will advise on the best setup.

 - Who approves?

-Provide the web designer with examples of websites that you like aspects of.
-Also show us any serious competitors.
-This will help the web designer understand your expectations of relevant websites, but also what you don’t want to see.
+Provide the web designer with examples of websites that you like aspects of, also any serious competitors.
+This will help the web designer understand your expectations, and what you don’t want to see.
 For example, there could be a busy website from a competitor that you absolutely don’t want to go near, and would rather have a clean design.
 This is broad enough to avoid clipping the designer’s wings.
-Examples help the web designer see the client’s tastes without stating their likes and dislikes, which generally aren’t good at expressing tastes.
+Examples help the web designer see the client’s tastes without stating their likes and dislikes.

-Knowing a budget is the best way for the web designer to advise on appropriate solutions to meet the goals of the web design project.
-Stating a budget within the brief prevents the web designer wasting valuable time and also saves time on the client side too.
-Openness ensures that the project can be delivered, and that the web designer and client will be a realistic and good fit for each other.
-Stating a budget of £1,000 will mean many agencies won’t consider it, much like stating a budget of £20K means smaller agencies will stay away.
+Knowing your budget is the best way for the web designer to advise on appropriate solutions to meet the goals of the project.
+Stating a budget within the brief prevents the web designer wasting valuable time and saves time on your side too.
+Openness ensures that the project can be delivered, and that the web designer and client will be a realistic fit for each other.
+Stating a budget of £1,000 will mean most agencies won’t consider it, and stating a budget of £20K means smaller agencies will stay away.

 - Timescale and deadline

 Offer a realistic schedule.
-Consider not just the amount of time needed for the website to be designed and built, but also the availability of yourself to review the website and request and approve amends.
+Consider not just the amount of time needed for the website to be designed and built, but also factor in your availability to review the website and request and approve amends.